onomyprotocol/ochain/docs/ochain-tutorials/join-mainnet.md

 ## Export State

-Gaia can dump the entire application state to a JSON file, which could be useful for manual analysis and can also be used as the genesis file of a new network.
+Ochain can dump the entire application state to a JSON file, which could be useful for manual analysis and can also be used as the genesis file of a new network.

 Export state with: